Rafał Gan-Ganowicz: Yemen

-In 1967, Gan-Ganowicz traveled to Yemen under government contract from the King of Saudi Arabia to train local tribal insurgents against the Soviet-backed communist rebels during the North Yemen Civil War.
+In 1967, Gan-Ganowicz traveled to Yemen under government contract from the King of Saudi Arabia to train local tribal insurgents on the Royalist side against the Soviet-backed coalition of Nasserist, Pan-Arabist, republican and communist rebels during the North Yemen Civil War.
+Eventually the republican side won and the European mercenaries, including Rafal, were driven out.
+In Yemen, the unit commanded by Ganowicz managed to shoot down a Soviet assault plane piloted by colonel Kozlov, head of Soviet "military advisors" group in Yemen.
+Documents found with Kozlov were later used at UN as evidence of Soviet active engagement in the military conflict, which was denied by USSR.
+Shortly before the siege of the capital city of Sana'a ended, Ganowicz became famous for using a rocket mortar to shell and destroy the Soviet embassy.

 Later life

+He eventually got married and had a daughter named Ewa.

 On November 11, 1989, he was appointed a member of the National Council of the Republic of Poland from France in the eighth term (1989-1991) by President of the Polish Government-in-exile Ryszard Kaczorowski.

 He died of lung cancer on November 22, 2002, at the age of 70.
 The funeral took place on November 26, 2002, in Lublin.
 He was buried in the cemetery in Kalinowszczyzna.

 In 2007, president Lech Kaczyński posthumously awarded Ganowicz the Order of Polonia Restituta "for outstanding services in promoting democratic changes in Poland, for achievements in professional and social work undertaken for the benefit of the country".